liferay/liferay-docs/develop/tutorials/articles/customizing-liferay-portal-with-hooks/99-advanced-customization-with-ext-plugins.markdown

 ### Advanced Customization Techniques [](id=advanced-customization-techniques)

-With Ext plugins, you can change almost everything in Liferay.
+With Ext plugins, you can change anything in Liferay.
 It's time to look at some additional customization techniques made possible by Ext plugins.
 As always, be careful when using Ext plugins.

 With each new version of Liferay, there can be changes to the implementation classes.
 If you change Liferay's source code directly, you'll have to merge your